mohammedzamakhan/toddmotto.github.io/_posts/2016-12-13-building-tesla-battery-calculator-angular-2-reactive-forms.md

 ### Setup and Angular CLI

-Head over the the [Angular CLI](https://cli.angular.io/) website and familiarise yourself with it.
+Head over to the [Angular CLI](https://cli.angular.io/) website and familiarise yourself with it.
 We'll be running our local server and deploying with it.

 #### New GitHub repo